 Asbestos Materials

-There were two different types of asbestos products used as a soffit board and it was the material of choice in the days when the health implications of asbestos were not known.
+Between the 1950s and late 1980s, two types of asbestos products were used for soffit boards, as it was the material of choice before its health risks became widely known.
+Asbestos soffit boards are still frequently found in older properties and must be carefully assessed before any removal or replacement work begins.
 One product is AIB (Asbestos Insulation Board) the other is Asbestos Cement.
 Whilst both have asbestos content, the removal methods and costs are very different.

 Other asbestos materials that may be in place and disturbed if soffits, fascia’s and barge boards are being replaced could be rainwater goods including asbestos cement gutters and downpipes, asbestos roof tiles and corrugated roofing sheets, asbestos verge tiles, roofing felts and bitumen products.